Learning Hidden Markov Models from Aggregate Observations: Background

-Expectation-maximization (EM)~\cite{Bis06} is a general technique for maximum-likelihood estimation of the model parameters in presence of hidden (unobservable) variables.
+One of the most important problems in HMMs is Bayesian inference where the goal is to calculate the posterior distributions of the hidden states $X_t$ given a sequence of observations $\bo= \{o_1,o_2,\ldots,o_T \}$.
+This is also known as filtering/smoothing~\cite{Mur12} in systems and control community.
+A well-known algorithm for this task is the standard forward-backward algorithm \cite{RabJua89}, which itself a special case of belief propagation \cite{Pea88} for Bayesian inference of general graphical models.

+Another important problem in HMMs is the parameter learning, which is also known as system identification.
+Denote the set of parameters to be learned as

+Let $\{\bo^{(m)}\}_{m=1}^M$ with $\bo^{(m)}=\{o_1^{(m)},o_2^{(m)},\ldots,o_T^{(m)} \}$ be a set of observed trajectories.
+The objective of parameter learning of HMMs is to estimate the parameter $\theta$ using the available data $\{\bo^{(m)}\}_{m=1}^M$.
+Since the HMM is a latent variable model where the latent variable $X_t$ is not observable, the maximum likelihood estimation cannot be applied directly.
+A popular approach for learning latent variable models is the expectation-maximization (EM) algorithm \cite{NeaHin98,Bis06}.
 The EM algorithm is an iterative method that involves two steps in each iteration: E-step and M-step.
 In the E-step, the values associated with the hidden variables are estimated to make the data complete and then, in M-step, the parameters of the underlying model are optimized based on the complete data likelihood.
+When specialized to HMMs, the EM algorithm reduces to the Baum-Welch algorithm~\cite{KolFri09}.